access-ci-org/Toolkit-Docs/docs/toolkits/openstack-automated-installation.md

 On users and SSH:

 - Many of the commands in this guide require running as the root user.
 So, when this guide provides shell commands, it is generally assumed that you run those commands from a root shell (obtained by typing `sudo su` and pressing enter).
 - Generally, this guide uses SSH to connect to each node as the `deployer` user, then uses `sudo su` to become the root user on those nodes, because this is simplest to configure.
-You can use SSH a different way, but if you do, be prepared to modify some of the example commands below.
+You can use SSH a different way, but if you do, be prepared to modify some example commands below.

 ### Prerequisite Skills